-By earning an MBA with a concentration in Marketing through UT Tyler’s online program, you can develop a better understanding of these issues.
+By earning a Master of Business Administration (MBA) with a Concentration in Marketing through the University of Texas at Tyler (UT Tyler), you can develop a better understanding of these issues.
 You’ll gain broad-based business management skills while focusing on practical marketing applications.

 Basic Marketing Principles of a Service Business

-As Karen S. Johnson points out in a Houston Chronicle article titled “Marketing Challenges in the Service Business,” the same basic marketing principles apply to both product and service marketing.
-These include place, price, promotion and product, which in this case, is the service you provide.
-However, unlike a product that a person can touch or see, a service is intangible and the service provider must sell a potential customer on the results they can expect.
-Additional factors worth consideration include the people and process involved in delivering the service and the physical evidence of the service delivered, such as a spotless home for a cleaning service.
+However, unlike selling a product that a person can touch or see, the service provider must sell a potential customer on the qualitative results the customer can expect.
+Additional factors or “Ps” worth consideration in service marketing include the people and processes involved in delivering the service and the physical evidence of the service delivered, such as a spotless home for a cleaning service.

 Solutions to the Challenges of Marketing a Service Business

-In the end, Griffioen highlights the fact that service is all about people.
+In the end, service is all about people.
 In other words, service is a relationship between a customer and a service provider, and it is important to define the terms of that relationship up front in order to consistently deliver the best possible results.
-A service description that clearly outlines the following items can help optimize service delivery:
+According to Griffioen, a service description that clearly outlines, defines and answers the following questions can help optimize service delivery: